IPMG wins major Myer marketing honour | News | IPMG

-IPMG has been recognised for its tightly woven, collaborative relationship with Myer, being recognised as the retailer’s Marketing Supplier of the year.
+IPMG has been recognised for its tightly woven, collaborative relationship with Myer, being recognised as the retailer’s Marketing Supplier of the year, Media & Content.

 The award has been presented in front of hundreds of invited guests and Myer executives at a glittering Supplier Awards gala dinner held in Melbourne.